GeNeHetX/RNApipeline/README.md

   ```

  2. **Generate indexes** required for each step of the pipeline
-* You will find in the ref_build.sh bash script, all the command lines that will help you to generate them.
-Please check the ref_build.sh file to understand the aim of each command line. \
+* Use `PrePostScripts/ref_build.nf` to generate them.
+The workflow documents each independent reference-building step and validates the complete result before publication. \
 For this step, you will need:
      * Reference genome file: (fasta)  GRCh38.p13 you can retrieve it from Ensembl Database.
      * Gene annotation file : (GTF) you can retrieve it from the Ensembl Database.